scholz-lab/PharaGlow/README.md

 # PharaGlow

 Package to track and analyze C. elegans pharynx from movies.
 Tracking is based on the package trackPy (http://soft-matter.github.io/trackpy/v0.4.2/).
 The package can be used to simply track labelled pharynxes or as a simple center of mass tracker for brightfield, but it also has a pipeline to extract pharyngeal pumping and features of the pharynx.
+Typical use is by interacting through the notebook which contains the whole pipeline from raw movies to final data.
+It comprises three stages on analysis which can be done sequentially and are independent.
+Analyses can be interrupted at the end of each stage after saving the output dataframe.

+**1. Step -  Basic object detection**
+    This step creates a "_features.json" file which contains a table of objects detected in each frame.
+    Beyond finding the center of mass of an object, no further image analysis is done here.

+**2. Step - Linking objects into trajectories**
+    This results in individual files "_trajectory.json" for each tracked animal.

+**3. Step - Analysing the details of object shapes**
+    This step is doing the heavy lifting: It extracts centerlines, widths, contours and other object descriptors from the objects

+All subsequent analyses steps add 'columns' to the data, and thus features is a subset of trajectories is a subset of results.

 ### Installation
 1. create an anaconda environment